 As no original building plans were available at the time of review, this assessment of building alterations is based on a visual inspection from the publicly accessible right-of-way.
-At the rear of the residence is a small addition that appears to extend across approximately three quarters of the rear elevation of the house.
-The addition is not visible from the public right of way but can be seen in aerial images of the property.
-Based on a review of historical aerial photographs, the addition appears to have been added in the late 1970s or early 1980s.
-The roof and windows on the house appear to have been replaced fairly recently and the siding on the front and southern elevations of the south may have been a later addition to the structure.
+There is a single-storey addition to the rear of the structure clad in vertical, light grey siding.
+Based on a review of historical aerial photographs, the addition appears to have been added between 1953 and 1956.
+Other than the addition, the structure appears to be largely as-built.